End-to-end auditable voting: Overview

 It was originally believed that combining both properties would be impossible.
 However, further research has since shown these properties can co-exist.
-Both are combined in the 2005 Voluntary Voting System Guidelines promulgated by the Election Assistance Commission.
+Both were combined in the 2005 Voluntary Voting System Guidelines promulgated by the Election Assistance Commission.
 This definition is also predominant in the academic literature.

 To address ballot stuffing, an eligibility verifiability measure can be adopted, by which anyone may determine that all counted ballots were cast by registered voters.

 Alternatively, assertions regarding ballot stuffing can be externally verified by comparing the number of ballots on hand with the number of registered voters recorded as having voted, and by auditing other aspects of the registration and ballot delivery system.

 Support for E2E auditability, based on prior experience using it with in-person elections, is also seen as a requirement for remote voting over the Internet by many experts.